Sorry, folks, I'm just listening to my new theme song, Baby, Baby, Don't Get Hooked On Me by Mac Davis.

 Yes.

-And the liberals out there wringing their hands, oh no, 24 dead Iraqis.
+And the liberals out there wringing their hands, oh, no, 24 dead Iraqis.

 Oh, no, this is horrible.

-Oh, troops suck.
+Our troops suck.

-Now we have in the different the contrast is this.
+Now we have, the contrast is this.

-Uh and he used Katrina as an example.
+And he used Katrina as an example.

-He said it's it's it was embarrassing to him to watch.
+He said it was embarrassing to him to watch any number of bureaucracies fail.

 I said, Newt, the bottom line is this to me.

-The bottom line is that when you look at New Orleans, you we should have had a utopia down there.
+The bottom line is that when you look at New Orleans, we should have had a utopia down there.

 This place has been run by liberals and Democrats for as long as I've been alive and maybe longer.